xiomaraquinonez/Blog/index.md

 **git add:** adds a file

+These are the commands I've learned and use for working on my website, News 4 U. News 4 U is a a website that I created using HTML and CSS over the summer with a mentor.
+News 4 U is used to help teenagers become more aware of current world issues and provides them with ways to get involved in their cities.

+The main problem that I ran into with this website was getting the Google Map to work due to the API key not working; however, with time, I was able to fix this using another tool - Mapbox.

+For my static files directory set up, I have have folders that were meant to store different parts of the code.

 **Github Pages:**

 **markdown:** formatting for text on Github that is easy to read and write